junikimm717/ohsmathcc/README.md

 - Have Docker, Python, and Poetry installed on your system.
 - Install all of the python dependencies with `poetry install`
-- Run `source ./dev` (Done automatically in shell.nix), this sets the appropriate environmental variables and starts up the postgres develompent container.
+- Run `source ./dev` (Done automatically in shell.nix), this sets the appropriate environmental variables.
 - Copy over the sample environmental variables in `./clubapp/.env.example` to `clubapp/.env`

+### Setting up the database (Both Types)

+- Run `./dev-db.sh`.
+This starts up a postgres docker container with all data being stored at `.postgres/postgres-data`.

 ## Deploying a Production Server (in a VPS)